madanyc/workfront-learn.en/help/reporting/intermediate-reporting/open-built-in-project-filters.md

 ---
 title: Understand built-in project filters
-description: Learn how to review built-in project filters to see how they’re built and create your own project filter in [!DNL Adobe Workfront].
+description: Learn how to review built-in project filters to see how they’re built and create your own project filter in [!DNL  ].
 activity: use
 feature: Reports and Dashboards
 type: Tutorial